evafroehlich/website/_posts/2022-04-06-supporting-WECU.md

 ### Privacy
 If you do not wish that your personal contact data is shared in the WECU network, please let me know in your mail.
 We will find a way to establish direct contact.

+---
+### Other Initiatives - Linklist

+## JobAidUkraine e.V.
+[JobAidUkraine](https://www.jobaidukraine.com/uk) is powered by "Händler helfen Händler".
+It supports people who had to leave their country.
+They goal is to bring jobseekers and employers together to support the integration into the European labor market and to bring back financial security.

+## UAtalents UG
+[UAtalents](https://www.uatalents.com/about) is a job platform for displaced persons from and within Ukraine.
+On UA Talents, companies from all over Europe can advertise their job openings to people from Ukraine who have lost their employment due to the war.

+## tbc